PUSH HANDS TWIN FALLS/SUN VALLEY

 I have been involved in various martial arts for over 20 years and hold several black belts in different Korean and Japanese styles.
 Studying Meditation, Taiji and Qigong helps me relax and retain my focus in today’s hectic and demanding society while helping me to progress physically, mentally and spiritually.

 In traditional martial arts schools only a few privileged students are given personal attention by the head instructor.
-With Master Dulling one receives ONLY “personal and individualized instruction”.
+With Sifu Dulling one receives ONLY “personal and individualized instruction”.
 Also, many people that are new or not immersed in martial arts wonder if the instruction they are receiving is authentic.
-Very rarely do you find an Instructor of Master Dulling’s caliber.
+Very rarely do you find an Instructor of Sifu Dulling’s caliber.
 This is not a business or a chain.
 There are no references to some “mythical” grandmaster when you have a question about a concept or technique.
 Having acquired knowledge of these arts from some of the greatest and most renowned Masters of our time, Blakely is simply a deeply humble, immensely skilled, extremely devoted martial artist and “healer” who has continued the tradition of lifelong study and dedication to his art.
 There are no closed circles or special students.
-Master Dulling’s knowledge is available to anyone with an earnest desire to improve themselves through the arts of Tai Chi and Qigong.
-Master Dulling not only teaches and practices his art, he LIVES it everyday.
+Sifu Dulling’s knowledge is available to anyone with an earnest desire to improve themselves through the arts of Tai Chi and Qigong.
+Sifu Dulling not only teaches and practices his art, he LIVES it everyday.

 Dr. Jason Arble DVM, MS